slideflow/slideflow/docs-source/source/slideflow_studio.rst

 Cell segmentation
 *****************

-Workbench also supports interactive cell segmentation with Cellpose, which is enabled using the ``--cellpose`` flag.
+Studio also supports interactive cell segmentation with Cellpose, which is enabled using the ``--cellpose`` flag.
 Please see :ref:`cellseg` for more information.

 StyleGAN
 ********